mbudnek/google-home-hubitat-community/README.md

 2. Click on the "Google Home Community" app you created
 3. Click "Define new device type"
 4. Fill in the settings on the "Device Type Definition" page.
 See [Device Type Settings](#device-type-settings) below.
 5. Select one or more device traits to add to this device type.
 Device traits determine what commands are available for a device type and how those commands translate to Hubitat commands.
+All device types must have at least one trait defined or Google Home will fail to sync your devices.
 See below for more information about individual device traits.
 6. Click "Next"
 7. Back on the main preferences page, click "{device type} devices" and select which devices you would like to link to Google Home using this device type
 8. Click "Done"